andii-online/me/README.md

 - fun web toys

 # to recompile
-after installing cargo, navigate to the src/ directory.
+after installing cargo, navigate to the `src` directory.
 ```
 cargo run
 ```